The Friendly PC Model Legal Framework in Healthcare

 Line of Credit Agreement

-The Line of Credit Agreement facilitates financial flexibility, enabling the PC to borrow money from the MSO as needed or defer management fee payments.
+The Line of Credit Agreement allows for financial flexibility, enabling the PC to borrow money from the MSO as needed or defer management fee payments.
 It's an important part of the financial arrangement between the PC and MSO, providing a buffer for operational expenses.
 Before patient or insurance payments first are paid to the PC, the MSO might lend starter capital to the PC so it can make clinical payroll (and other clinical expenses).

 Conclusion